Jyothishjoy/ORCA-External-Tools-UMA-Installation/README.md

 `/home/fslcollab286/orca_6_1_1/orca h2.inp > h2.out &`

+Once the calculation is finished, do not forget to kill the server in your login node using the command `kill PID`

+### Step 7: Test to see if this can be run using salloc

+To keep the server longer for multiple jobs, request salloc via the following.

+`salloc --time 12:00:00 --nodes 1 --ntasks 4 --gpus 1 --mem 8g`

+Initialize a UMA server using the following command.

+`/home/fslcollab286/orca-external-tools/bin/oet_server uma &`

+The server will be initialized in the login node, named `oet_server`.
+Use the command `top` in the terminal to view the active server and its PID.

 To run calculations using multiple processors, use MPI.
 Initialize them using the following,

 `export PSM2_CUDA=1`